isomorphic-software/smartclient-docs/classes/Page.md

 ### Returns

 `[String](#type-string)` — Identifier for the observation.
 Pass this to [Page.ignore](#classmethod-pageignore) to stop observing the method in question.

 ---
+## ClassMethod: Page.isRTL

+### Description
+Return whether the page text direction is right to left.
+If you set "DIR=RTL" in the BODY tag of the page, then this method will return true.
+If you set "DIR=LTR" then this method will return false.

+### Returns

+`[Boolean](#type-boolean)` — true if Page text direction is RTL, false otherwise

+### Groups

+- textDirection
+- appearance

+---
 ## ClassMethod: Page.waitForMultiple